-If at any time the Issuer shall be required to prepare a supplement to this Base Prospectus pursuant to regulation 51 of the Irish Prospectus Regulations, the Issuer will prepare and make available an appropriate supplement to this Base Prospectus or shall publish an updated Base Prospectus.
+If at any time the Issuer shall be required to prepare a supplement to this Base Prospectus pursuant to Article 23 of the Prospectus Regulation, the Issuer will prepare and make available an appropriate supplement to this Base Prospectus or shall publish an updated Base Prospectus.

-The Issuer has given an undertaking to the Dealers that if at any time during the duration of the Programme there is a significant new factor, material mistake or inaccuracy relating to the information contained in this Base Prospectus which is capable of affecting the assessment of any Securities and whose inclusion in or removal from this Base Prospectus is necessary, for the purpose of allowing an investor to make an informed assessment of the assets and liabilities, financial position, profits and losses and prospects of the Issuer, and the rights attaching to the Securities, the Issuer shall prepare an amendment or supplement to this Base Prospectus or prepare a replacement prospectus for use in connection with any subsequent offering of the Securities.
+The Issuer has given an undertaking to the Dealers that if at any time during the duration of the Programme there is a significant new factor, material mistake or material inaccuracy relating to the information contained in this Base Prospectus which may affect the assessment of any Securities and whose inclusion in or removal from this Base Prospectus is necessary, for the purpose of allowing an investor to make an informed assessment of the assets and liabilities, financial position, profits and losses and prospects of the Issuer, the rights attaching to the Securities and the reasons for the issuance and its impact on the Issuer, the Issuer shall prepare an amendment or supplement to this Base Prospectus or prepare a replacement prospectus for use in connection with any subsequent offering of the Securities.